-The contents of Table 6.15 outline the cycling qualitative assessment along Section 2 of the Proposed Scheme, which sets out the overall Do Minimum LoS and the Do Something LoS and the description of impact.
-TIA Appendix 4 (Cycling Infrastructure Assessment Section) outlines in further detail the methodology behind each LoS rating given to the Do Minimum and Do Something scenarios.
+Table 6.28 outlines the cycling qualitative assessment along Section 2, which sets out the overall Do Minimum LoS and the Do Something LoS and the description of impact.
+Please refer to Appendix A6.4.2 (Cycling Infrastructure Assessment) in Appendix A6.4 in Volume 4 of this EIAR which outlines in further detail the methodology behind each LoS rating given to the DM and DS scenarios.